Karlo-Hosting/JavaDemoBot/README.md

 11. Click Download JDK

-12. Select as Vendor Amazon Coretto and as Version the newest version which starts with "11."
+12. Select as Vendor "BellSoft Liberica" and as Version the newest version which starts with "11."

 13. Click Download